unibg-seclab/unibg-seclab.github.io/index.markdown

 ## Source Code

-The source code is available at: <https://github.com/unibg-seclab/sesqlite>
+The source code is available at: <https://github.com/unibg-seclab/sesqlite> .
+Star the project on GitHub to receive updates on future releases.

 SeSQLite is still in an alpha version, but the core functionalities of SQL are provided and integrated with the Mandatory Access Control checks provided by SELinux.